elbarhichi/Self-Organized-Multi-Agents-System/README.md

 ## 1. Introduction

 This project aims to simulate the self-organization of heterogeneous robot agents assigned to handle hazardous waste in a radioactive environment.
 Each robot has specific capabilities and zone restrictions, and operates autonomously using agent-based modeling to perceive, reason, and act.
-The objective is to explore and evaluate three strategies: one without communication between agents, one with inter-agent communication, and a third that incorporates both communication and uncertainty.
+The objective is to explore and evaluate the strategy without communication between agents and the strategy with communication.